 Hello internet, nice to meet you.
 I was born in snowy Winnipeg, Manitoba on the traditional territory of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene Peoples, and the homeland of the Métis Nation.
 After living in Texas, Poland and the Netherlands, I moved back to British Columbia.
-Now, I found myself on the traditional, unceded xʷməθkʷəy̓əm territory in Vancouver, which is where I currently attend the University of British Columbia.
+Now, I’ve found myself on the traditional, unceded xʷməθkʷəy̓əm territory in Vancouver, which is where I graduated from the University of British Columbia.

 Primarily, I like making things that mean something.
 I’m a writer at the core and an avid creator and consumer of both fiction and non-fiction.
 Sending me things to read is the most direct way to my heart.
 I spend a lot of time thinking about how language and technology can combine to make the world a better place — especially for marginalized groups of people.
 As a queer person, I understand how important community and visibility are.

 mouseinsneakers is my personal blog and all-around internet handle.
 My childhood nickname was mouse — I guess I was kind of scrawny.
-Fun fact: From senior year of high-school to the final year of my Master’s program at UBC, I have had a uniquely bizarre tradition of only owning and wearing one pair of sneakers per year.
-Don’t ask me how this tradition began, or why it continued for so long, but that’s where this name came from.
+From senior year of high-school to the final year of my Master’s program at UBC, I had a uniquely bizarre tradition of only owning and wearing one pair of sneakers per year.
+Hence, the name!

 That’s about it folks.
 Please don’t hesitate to reach out on social media — the internet can be a lonely place!

 A: I’m working with the amazing team at the First Peoples’ Cultural Council as the FirstVoices’ Community Success Specialist

 Q: Can we discuss a collaboration?